I've personally experienced two first-hand cases of full-onset laminitis with our own horses.

 The early 'acute' state can show early warning signs - uncoordinated movement, anxiety, increased heart rate, immobility, a reluctance to turn.
 Later signs, but still in the acute stage, may be a rocked-back stance, lameness, reluctance to move forward, and signs of pain such as heavy breathing, flared nostrils, or patches of sweat.

 For the record, Molly, Dinky and Mac all presented with different symptoms - with Molly we had uncoordinated movement and awkward stiff walking; with Dinks we had seriously heavy breathing with significant sweating, enough to make me first think that he was having an extreme respiratory pollen reaction.
-With our MacAttack in March 2020 (next para), he was basically completely stuck, immobile, at the top of the field.
+With our MacAttack in March 2020 (see below), he was basically completely immobile at the top of the field.
 None of them had the rocked-back stance.

 Whether you see the obvious signs or not, one of the easiest ways to monitor is to check for digital pulses.
 If your horse or pony is out on grass, check the hooves every day.
 If you feel the pulse bounding, and/or any unusual warmth in the hooves, or you see the formation of event lines appearing below the coronary band, usually curling down towards the heels, these could be the first signs of the early stages, also known as low-grade laminitis (LGL), and your signal to take preventative action.